easybuilders/easybuild/README.rst

 Quick demo for the impatient
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To see EasyBuild in action, build HPL with the robot feature of
+To see EasyBuild in action, install it and build HPL with the robot feature of
-EasyBuild, by running the following command:
+EasyBuild, by running the following commands:

 ::